irgolic/AutoPR/README.md

 - [X] On new/edited issue, generate code, push a branch, and open a pull request
 - [X] Generate multiple commits
+- [X] Regenerate triggered from issue comment
-- [ ] Update pull request on issue/pull request comment
+- [ ] Update from pull request comment
-- [ ] Update pull request based on code review comments
+- [ ] Update from code review comments
 - [ ] Explore alternative code generation models
 - [ ] Running CI and taking corrective action on failure